Well, well, well. What have we here? 27 things your Realtor won’t tell you?!

 Dishonest agents can tell their clients a listing is not available.
 Maybe the commission is lower.
 Maybe they want their client to buy one of their own listings.
-There could be a number for reasons but sometimes Realtors lie.
+There could be a number of reasons but sometimes Realtors lie.
 For shame!

 Here’s one where your Realtor can’t tell you certain things.
 Our laws are pretty clear and hold powerful consequences if broken.
 Real estate agents cannot “steer” clients towards or away from any house or neighborhood based on the Fair Housing protected classes.

 This one is not the same as the one about but it’s similar.
 Realtors should not share information about crime.
 Instead, we should point you towards objective data and let our clients draw their own conclusions.

 Home inspectors aren’t experts in any one field but generally know a little about a lot of different topics.
 It’s often wise to get a second opinion for particular home features.
 If your Realtor tells you to simply trust the home inspector, that’s a major, black flag.

 Some agents will be honest and tell you that home warranties are unpredictable and shouldn’t be counted on.
 That’s the honest truth.
 If a Realtor tells you, “Don’t worry, just get a home warranty” that agent is trying to push you forward… at your own peril.
 Make sure to check out reviews for home warranty companies before you purchase.

 It’s really out of anyone’s control.
 How can you possibly interview neighbors when you already have a lot on your plate just finding and buying the perfect home?
 The truth is, you can’t predict it.
 For your sake, I personally hope you don’t hate your neighbors but find great people who’ll become long-term friends.